Eligibility & payment rates

 Payment rates for Youth Disability Supplement

-The maximum rate of Youth Disability Supplement per fortnight is $114.00.
+The maximum rate of Youth Disability Supplement per fortnight is $115.40.
 It is paid with your main payment each fortnight.
+The amount you get depends on the rate of your main payment.

 Payment adjustments and reviews for Youth Disability Supplement